openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 type ``DynamicObject``, is handled as an attempt to cast the underlying object to a static type *T*.

-A compile-time error occurs if *T* is not a class or interface type.
+A :index:`compile-time error` occurs if *T* is not a class or interface type.

 The result of a cast expression is an instance of type *T*.